qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 ### Networking

 - Some routers and firewall silently kill idle TCP connections without telling application.
 Some code (like HTTP client libraries, database clients) keep a pool of TCP connections for reuse, which can be silently invalidated.
 To solve it you can configure system TCP keepalive.
-For HTTP you can use `Connection: keep-alive` `Keep-Alive: timeout=30, max=1000` header.
 - The result of `traceroute` is not reliable.
 [Traceroute isn't real](https://gekk.info/articles/traceroute.htm).
 Sometimes [tcptraceroute](https://linux.die.net/man/1/tcptraceroute) can be useful.
 - TCP slow start can increase latency.
 Can be fixed by disabling `tcp_slow_start_after_idle`.
 [See also](https://ably.com/blog/optimizing-global-message-transit-latency-a-journey-through-tcp-configuration)
 - TCP sticky packet.
 Nagle's algorithm delays packet sending.
 It will increase latency.
 Can be fixed by enabling `TCP_NODELAY`.
 [See also](https://brooker.co.za/blog/2024/05/09/nagle.html)